x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 5. Perform the following tasks:

 a.
 Enter a descriptive name (for example, Office 365 to Contoso Signature Service).
 b.
 Under **What do you want to do after connector is saved?**:
 - Choose **Turn it on**
 - Choose **Retain internal Exchange email headers (recommended)**.

 > [!NOTE]
 > > If **Retain internal Exchange email headers (recommended)** is chosen, it provides the following functionality:
 >
 > Preserves internal headers in messages that are sent to the email add-on service, which means the messages are treated as trusted internal messages.
-If you select this value, you'll also need to use the same value on this setting for the inbound connector that you create in Step 4 (otherwise, the inbound connector will remove the internal Exchange headers from the returning messages)
+If you select this value, you'll also need to use the same value on this setting for the inbound connector that you create in Step 4.
+Otherwise, the inbound connector will remove the internal Exchange headers from the returning messages.

 :::image type="content" source="../../media/configuring-connector-name.png" alt-text="The screen on which further configurations for the connector are set":::

 6. Click **Next**.
 The **Use of connector** screen appears.

-7. Choose **Only when i have a transport rule set up that redirects messages to this connector** option.
+7. Choose **Only when i have a transport rule set up that redirects messages to this connector** option, as shown in the following screenshot:

 :::image type="content" source="../../media/configuring-transport-rule.png" alt-text="Page on which the email transport rule is configured":::

 8. Click **Next**.
 The **Routing** screen appears.

-9. Enter the smart host value for the email add-on service (for example, myhpstcontoso.com).
+9. Enter the smart host value (for example, myhpstcontoso.com) for the email add-on service, as shown in the following screenshot.

 :::image type="content" source="../../media/defining-smart-host.png" alt-text="The screen on which the domain name of the smart host is entered":::